 Another significant benefit of the localization process, but one that is often overlooked, is that it can help you enjoy more feedback.
 When you have more users engaging with your software, it will help you to develop more in-depth feedback and generate more ideas for the future.

-To make sure the localization-process is as efficient and effective as possible, you should see it as an extension of your product development.
+To make sure the localization-process is as efficient and effective as possible, you should see it as an extension of your development.
 That means rather than seeing it as a task to complete in the final stages, you should incorporate it in every step of your software development.
 By adopting this approach, you can ensure that you are maximizing the user experience, and it can also help to speed up the delivery time.

 Effective software localization is a vast project, and utilizing a proven localization management platform can help to make the process easier.
 When choosing a platform, you should ensure that it has been developed specifically for localization.
 This will help to offer greater customization and allow you to integrate essential tools.
 For example react localization is made incredibly simple for developers when used in conjunction with the i18next framework.